The scientific secret behind carnival scams

-If I had to to list my top five things in the world it would look like this:
+If I had to list my top five things in the world it would look like this:

-That’s why it was so exciting to see numbers 4 & 5 show up in this educational video from YouTuber Mark Rober.
+That’s why it was so exciting to rediscover numbers 4 & 5 show up in this classic educational video from YouTuber Mark Rober.

 For more on carnival scams, check out my interview with Glenn Hester, a magician and former cop who spent many years busting these games.